UMajumder/Classification-using-Logistic-Regression-in-R/README.md

-Logistic Regression Project

 In this project I workied with the UCI adult dataset.
-I attempted to predict if people in the data set belong in a certain class by salary, either making <=50k or >50k per year.
+I attempted to build a model to predict if people in the data set belong in a certain class by salary, either making <=50k or >50k per year.

 Data description: